-As the office grows, we are concentrating on four practice groups: Finance, Corporate and Securities, Tax Controversy and Transactions, and Real Estate.
+As the office grows, we are concentrating on three practice groups: Finance, Tax Controversy and Transactions, and Real Estate.
 At the same time, clients have access to the other practice areas and experience throughout the firm's other offices in the Americas, Asia and Europe.

 This mix of local, national and international experience, together with the firm's well-known dedication to responding to client needs with resourceful solutions, has had a marked effect on the Charlotte legal market.
 The office has attracted several regional clients, including two of the nation's largest financial institutions, a number of other leading corporations, both publicly traded and privately held, partnerships, hedge funds and other investment vehicles.

 The office's goal is to add value to businesses headquartered or involved in the Carolinas and throughout the Southeast.
 We believe that the firm is well-equipped and well-positioned to do so.